 Online Payment by credit card will be available for real estate and tangible personal property through Tuesday, May 31st 11:59 p.m EDT (Eastern Daylight Time).
 Credit card payments can be made by Visa, Mastercard, and Discover.
 A non-refundable convenience fee of 2.31% of the tax amount will be applied to each credit card transaction.
 In cases where a certificate is issued or an account is in Bankruptcy/Litigation, the payment button is disabled, therefore, disallowing the taxpayer to pay taxes.
 Debit cards are not accepted.

-VAB Petitioners Required to Pay 75% of Tax Payment by March 31, 2016
+VAB Petitioners Required to Pay 75% of Tax Payment on or before March 31, 2016

-Effective July 1, 2011, property owners who file a Value Adjustment Board (VAB) appeal must have paid at least 75% of the assessed Ad Valorem taxes (taxes based on the assessed value of the property) and all of the Non-Ad Valorem Assessments, which are for services such as Solid Waste and Fire, by March 31, 2016.
-Property owners who failed to make the minimum 75% payment requirement by March 31, 2016, will result in the denial of their VAB Petition.
+Property owners who file a petition challenging the assessment of their property before the Value Adjustment Board (VAB) must pay, on or before March 31, 2016, at least 75% of the petitioned property’s assessed Ad Valorem Taxes (taxes based on the assessed value of the property) and 100% of the property’s assessed Non-Ad Valorem Assessments (which are for services based on the cost allocated to a property, such as solid waste, lighting, or library assessments).
+The failure to make this minimum payment, on or before March 31, 2016, will result in the denial of the property owner’s VAB petition.

 TaxSys is Here!

 The Miami-Dade County Tax Collector's Office has transitioned to a new tax collection and billing system.
 Inquiries for real property, tangible personal property and local business, research and reports will be available at our new website, https://miamidade.county-taxes.com/public.